- HOME PAGE

 CHILDREN ON WEST SIDE STREETS: PHOTO GALLERY

 Pictured by the camera, children worked the street trades, scavenged for valuables, gathered on tenement stoops and stairwells, pushed strollers and cared for younger siblings during the day when parents worked.
 They darted defiantly between moving vehicles, played in make-shift playlots and at make-up street-ball.
 They hopped precipitously on and off moving street cars.
 Of course they engaged in petty theft, pretty much like children everywhere, including in well-to-do neighborhoods.
 Was theft, and worse assault, a pathological response to ghetto streets, as argued by social workers and reformers?

-The street camera now pictured children assisting on peddlers’ wagons, unloading produce in the street markets, rushing the growler (carrying a pale of beer) to pa’s work site for lunch, selling wares from sidewalk tables, runners and messengers for local businesses, playing stick ball in alleys, yards, and on streets, mobbing the “hokey-pokey” (ice cream) man on steamy days, lurking on stairwells and between buildings, shooting “craps” on sidewalks, taunting passing pedestrians, and play truant from school.
+The street camera now pictured children assisting on peddlers’ wagons, unloading produce in the street markets, rushing the growler (carrying a pale of beer) to pa’s work site for lunch, selling wares from sidewalk tables, runners and messengers for local businesses, playing stick ball in alleys, yards, and on streets, mobbing the “hokey-pokey” (ice cream) man on steamy days, lurking on stairwells and between buildings, shooting “craps” on sidewalks, taunting passing pedestrians, and playing truant from school.
 Everywhere one looked was the presence of children, often mugging for the cameraman.
-Photographs without largely unsupervised children in sight doing their thing were not the norm. bjb
+Photographs without unsupervised children in sight were not the norm. bjb